Configuration

 Layered files (permissions.d/)

-In addition to the main permissions.yaml files, you can split rules across multiple YAML files inside a permissions.d/ drop-in directory:
+In addition to the main permissions.yaml files, you can split rules across multiple YAML files inside a permissions.d/ directory:

 - Discovery: files ending in